鶹Ѱ

 3. Reconnect with those around you

-Oftentimes, relationships become our primary source for socializing and support.
+Oftentimes, dating relationships become our primary source for socializing and support.
 That’s why it’s important to spend some time after a breakup to reconnect with the people who are closest to you, including friends, family or roommates.
 Here are some tips to help you tap back into your support network:

 • Make a point to sit down for lunch or dinner with a close friend to talk about how you’re really doing and feeling.
 Be sure to ask them about how they’ve been doing as well.